-The first year of this course will enable you to develop an understanding of how law is made and how it operates in England and Wales.
+The first year of this course will enable you to develop an understanding of how law is made and how it operates in England and Wales, including the job roles within the legal profession and the current impact of the European Union on our laws.
+You will also study two substantive topics of law, criminal law and the civil law area of tort.
 You will be assessed in Year 1 by taking two written exam papers.

 Some of the most engaging topics include:

-- sentencing and procedures in the criminal courts
+Sentencing and procedures in the criminal courts

 Some of the topics you will study include: